Research Background and Interests

 Online Teaching and Learning

-Since the onset of the COVID-19 pandemic, I have been partnering with a colleague from the Faculty of Education at Ontario Tech University to investigate the responses of higher education faculty to the rapid transition to online teaching, the support mechanisms that facilitated that transition, and the impacts of the transition on the current and future teaching practices.
+Early after the onset of the COVID-19 pandemic, I partnered with colleagues from the Mitch and Leslie Frazer Faculty of Education at Ontario Tech University to investigate the responses of higher education faculty to the rapid transition to online teaching, the support mechanisms that facilitated that transition, and the impacts of the transition on the current and future teaching practices.
 We concluded our data collection and analysis in late 2021.
-In May 2022 we presented our findings at the Redefining Learning in a Digital Age conference hosted by Ontario Tech University (Power & Kay, 2022).
-Two papers from this research are currently in press.
-Power and Kay (in press, a) focuses on recommendations for supporting faculty as they integrate technology and innovative pedagogies, and Power and Kay (in press, b) examines the impacts of the COVID-19 experience on faculty’s teaching practices in online environments and upon the return to in-person classrooms.
+In May 2022 we presented our findings at the Redefining Learning in a Digital Age conference hosted by Ontario Tech University (Power & Kay, 2022), and at the 2023 Canadian Network for Innovation in Education Annual Conference (Power & Kay 2023b).
+Two papers from this research have also been published.
+Power and Kay (2023a) focuses on recommendations for supporting faculty as they integrate technology and innovative pedagogies, and Power, Kay, and Craig (2023) examines the impacts of the COVID-19 experience on faculty’s teaching practices in online environments and upon the return to in-person classrooms.

 In March 2022, I published a chapter (Power, 2022b) on instructional design process recommendations for faculty designing, developing, and testing online learning content as part of the eCampus Ontario funded Thriving Online: A Guide for Busy Educators Open Access eBook initiative.